kyegomez/Astra/README.md

 ## How to Build Astra:

 Building Astra would be a significant undertaking that requires a team of experienced developers and researchers.
-Here are some steps they might follow:
+Here are some steps we can begin with.

 1. Design the Language: The team should start by designing the language's syntax, features, and APIs, taking into account the requirements listed above.